|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 5) During severe accident conditions water cooled reactors vent radioactive gases to the atmosphere.
 By contrast in FNRs the only radioactive gases present remain sealed inside the steel fuel tubes.

 6) Most existing water cooled power reactors rely on mechanical pumps for primary coolant circulation.
-Loss of coolant or loss of coolant pumping are constant and potentially dangerous threats.
-By contrast the FNR design contemplated herein uses multiple highly reliable natural sodium circulation loops for primary and secondary sodium circulation.
+In such reactors a primary coolant pipe break or loss of primary coolant pumping are constant and potentially dangerous threats.
+By contrast the FNR design contemplated herein uses multiple highly reliable natural circulation loops for both sodium and NaK circulation.
+The only significant essential pumping is nitrate salt/oil circulation sufficient for fission product decay heat rejection.

-8) Water cooled reactors generate large amounts of spent fuel containing highly radiotoxic transuranium actinides.
+8) Water cooled reactors generate large amounts of used fuel containing highly radiotoxic transuranium actinides.
 By contrast FNRs eliminate transuranium actinides by fissioning them.

-9) Existing water cooled reactors generate large amounts of sevice and decommissioniong waste.
+9) Existing water cooled reactors generate large amounts of service and decommissioniong waste.
 By contrast each FNR contemplated herein has a 3 m wide liquid sodium guard band which almost eliminates production of service and decommissioning wastes.
-In the event of a fuel tube rupture the primary sodium filter system will collect the released fuel and fission product material for reprocessing.
+In the event of a fuel tube rupture the primary sodium filter system will collect almost all the released fuel and fission product material for reprocessing.

 10) Water cooled reactors rely on complex electro-mechanical control systems to keep the reactor fuel and fuel tube temperatures within design limits.
-By contrast in a FNR the fuel and fuel tube temperatures are constrained by the sodium temperature and the FNR fuel tube heat flux is limited by the maximum intermediate liquid sodium flow rate.
+By contrast in a FNR the fuel and fuel tube temperatures are constrained by the primary liquid sodium temperature and the FNR fuel tube heat flux is limited by the maximum secondary NaK flow rate.

-11. One of the issues in FNR design is ensuring that no matter what adverse circumstances occur in an emergency gravity will cause the mobile fuel bundles to fall into a safe cold shutdown position.
-The FNR enclosure must be sufficintly robust that an enclosure collapse or a crane collapse sufficient to crush the matrix of fixed fuel bundles is not a credible accident.
+11. One of the issues in FNR design is ensuring that no matter what adverse circumstances occur in an emergency gravity will cause the movasble fuel bundles to fall into a safe cold shutdown position.
+The FNR enclosure must be sufficiently robust that an enclosure collapse or a crane collapse sufficient to crush the matrix of fixed fuel bundles is not a credible accident.

 |Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|